Cabji/flip-gui/README.md

 Here are some features I'd like to add eventually:

-✔ Template Manager: add, remove, edit & validate template files

-✔ Core PDF processing functionality (copy & paste from flip-cpp)

-✔ Side-by-side Data Comparison: view the processed data side by side at each step of processing

-✔ Stepped Data Processing: view the processed data after each regex is applied (filthy feature creep is happening)

-✔ Output: output to CSV file on disk
+✔ Template Manager: add, remove, edit & validate template files ✔ Core PDF processing functionality (copy & paste from flip-cpp) ✔ Side-by-side Data Comparison: view the processed data side by side at each step of processing ✔ Stepped Data Processing: view the processed data after each regex is applied (filthy feature creep is happening) ✔ Output: output to CSV file on disk

-- Automation Support: add command line switches & flip-gui "automation" configuration support for fully automated PDF processing
+✔ Automation Support: add command line switches & flip-gui "automation" configuration support for fully automated PDF processing

+- Advanced Output: configurable output to allow user to define columns
 - Advanced Output: output into various formats locally (saved to file on disk), and maybe even output directly to networked locations/servers

 # Known Bugs